 In these activities, children:

-The Lundy Model of child participation guides these efforts, ensuring that children's views are heard and respected.
+The Lundy Model of child participation and insights from the latest research and practice guide these efforts, ensuring that children's views are heard and respected.